A Bayesian Take on Gaussian Process Networks: Supplementary Material

 Figure \ref{fig:eshdcpdag} shows the distribution of $\mathbb{E}\mathrm{-SHD}$ values computed with respect to the true and estimated CPDAGs for the same experiments in figure \ref{fig:shd}; the results are in line with those comparing the DAGs.
 Cyclic graphs occasionally returned by DiBS+ were discarded.

 We performed an additional experiment comparing the ability of the different methods to model the posterior distribution over DAGs as a function of their run-time.
 Figure \ref{fig:time_kl} shows the reverse K-L divergence between the ``true'' posterior (obtained by enumerating every possible structure and computing the score of the GPN via bridge sampling) and the posteriors estimated with the different methods.
 We used the same $4$-node DAG of figure \ref{fig:post}, and the different run-times were obtained by increasing the number of samples taken from the posterior for each method.
-Three methods are compared: partition MCMC with the BGe score, DiBS+ and our approach of using partition MCMC with the GP score together with importance sampling.
+Three methods are compared: partition MCMC with the BGe score, DiBS+ and the approach of using partition MCMC with the GP score together with importance sampling.

-The results show that as the number of sampled DAGs increase, our GP-based method is able to successfully represent the posterior distribution.
+The results show that as the number of sampled DAGs increases, the GP-based method can successfully represent the posterior distribution.
 The BGe score-based approach and DiBS+ are not however able to reach low K-L values, even as the number of samples is increased and the methods are given additional run-time.

+In figure \ref{fig:count} we compare the number of score evaluations performed by the different methods when learning networks with $n=10$ nodes with Algorithm 1.
+The plot shows that the number of scores in the final MCMC samples (in brown/green) is much lower than the total number of scores evaluated when building the chain (in blue).
+The importance sampling-based approach therefore leads to a much more efficient procedure than na\"ively computing all scores (in blue) with bridge sampling.
+The number of Laplace approximate scores is the same for order and partition MCMC since all potentially needed scores in the chain are pre-computed following the approach of \cite{efficientsampling}.

+To see to what extent the results are dependent on the choice of prior, we study the effect of different choices of the prior on the lengthscales $\theta_i$.
+Figure \ref{fig:invga} displays results for three different parameterizations of the inverse-gamma prior for networks with $n=10$ nodes.
+The plot shows the performance of the partition and order MCMC version of Algorithm $1$ with three different priors: the default $\textrm{IG}(2,2)$ prior, a $\textrm{IG}(1,3)$ prior that favors higher values of $\theta$, and a $\textrm{IG}(3,1)$ prior favoring lower length scales.
+The results indicate that varying the prior hyperparameter has a limited effect on the $\mathbb{E}\mathrm{-SHD}$ values.

 Finally, we repeated the simulations outlined in Section \ref{expers} on larger randomly generated DAGs with $n=15$ nodes.
 Figures \ref{fig:eshd15} and \ref{fig:eshdcpdag15} show the distribution of $\mathbb{E}\mathrm{-SHD}$ values computed respectively with respect to DAGs and CPDAGs.
 Figure \ref{fig:time15} shows the corresponding run-times needed to run each algorithm.
 The relative performance of the different methods does not differ compared to the results with lower-dimensional networks.